 A GraphQL system is called a schema.
 The schema contains all the types and fields in the system.
 The schema executes queries and publishes an introspection system.

-Your GraphQL schema is a class that extends GraphQL::Schema
+Your GraphQL schema is a class that extends GraphQL::Schema, for example:

 class MyAppSchema < GraphQL::Schema